Fireworks and Dogs

 Methods to Manage Your Dog’s Fear

 - Take your dog for a nice long walk and exercise prior to the event so they have the opportunity to eliminate and are more relaxed and fulfilled.
+For most dogs, an exercised dog is a happy dog.

 - One of the many ways (but perhaps the easiest) to acclimate your dog to these loud startling sounds is to simply manage the situation and bring your dog to the interior of the house, basement or a room without windows that is the most isolated from the loud noise / scary stimulus.
 You can try to sound proof the room in a variety of ways.1-2 Make sure there are no windows or that your windows and shades are fully closed.
 If you have large openings under the door you can even put a towel folded up where you would during a fire to help block out any additional noise.
 Put on soft calming music, preferably loud enough to block out the other sounds.
 Certain types of classical music are very calming and there are products made specifically for a dog’s ear that are scientifically proven to calm dog’s nerves.
 Practice during quiet times when there are no loud thunderstorms or fireworks around and go through the same routine as you will during an actual noisy event.
 Get your pup used to going to this room, listing to calming music and receiving treats.
 Not just any treats, but the highest value treats that your dog loves.